kinoooo/Just-Shooting/README.md

 # Just-Shooting
  A small game about shooting.
- This game is based on Sebastian's tutorial.https://youtu.be/SviIeTt2_Lc
+ This game is based on Sebastian's tutorial.[Watch this](https://youtu.be/SviIeTt2_Lc)